emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site does not have watch lists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

-***
-## FireFlix
-### Score: 11/26
-1. Streams load very fast. ✔️
-1. Main server is 720p or lower for a lot of content. ❌
-1. Site is good for newer content but not as good for older stuff. ⚠️
-1. Has 10 hosts, but does not auto-switch if one fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. UI is pretty good, looks modern, search shows results as you type. ✔️
-1. Site is lacking in terms of subtitle features. ❌
-1. Site has movies and shows, but not much anime. ⚠️
-1. Site has continue watching, but it cannot be synced across devices. ⚠️
-1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌